ncbi/cxx-toolkit/pages/ch_style.md

 ##### Using C++11 Features

-Some new features of the C++11 Standard are not yet implemented (or implemented poorly) by at least some actual compilers (see e.g. [MS VS 2013](https://msdn.microsoft.com/en-us/library/hh567368.aspx) so - please be careful about using some of the "more advanced" C++11 features.
+While most of the C++11 features are well supported by the contemporary compilers... note however that some (a very few nowadays) of new features of the C++11 Standard are not yet implemented (or implemented poorly) by at least some actual compilers (see e.g. [MS VS 2015](https://msdn.microsoft.com/en-us/library/hh567368.aspx) so - please be careful about using some of the "more advanced" C++11 features.

 Do not use such C++11 features in code that is: